Over the years, Greece has had occasional periods of unrest that have led travelers to wonder how safe the country is.

 Air quality: The police commonly use tear gas in an effort to control protesters.

 Tear gas, by its very nature, tends to spread and remains in the atmosphere.
-Read more about how to limit your exposure if you are in an area that has tear gas in it.
 One key suggestion: Don't wear your contact lenses if you think you might be exposed to tear gas.

 Setting cars or barricades on fire is also common during times of civil unrest.
 If you are elderly or suffer from asthma or other breathing difficulties in normal conditions, you should consider this factor carefully.

 Boredom/disappointment: If the streets are filled with protesters, you can forget going sightseeing and shopping.
 Staying in your hotel room, however pleasant that room may be, is not what you are going to Greece to do.

 Stressful inconvenience: Aside from not being able to get around easily, there may be other travel issues such as flights being canceled or over-booked, taxis being hard to find or get at your location, schedule or route changes, and so on.